ON DEMAND WORKSHOP: How to Get a Job in Instructional Design!

 She has her ear to the ground on what hiring managers are looking for and her passion is helping YOU create FREEDOM through this field.

-Transitioning to a new career can be overwhelming.
-So many resources and directions to take – how do you focus on what will get you hired?
+Transitioning into a new career can be overwhelming.
+There are so many resources and potential directions to take – how do you focus on what will actually get you hired?

 Share this Post